-With Lightway, you’ll stay connected even when your device switches networks.
+Lightway improves reliability by 40%.
+This means users experience fewer connection drops, especially on mobile.
+You’ll stay connected even when your device switches networks.
 And your VPN session persists even when your network connection drops unexpectedly, so once you’re back online, your VPN is, too—no need to re-establish the VPN link.

 3. Tried and tested security that you can see for yourself

 Our experience has given us the insights for building a better modern VPN protocol, but building a cryptography library is a different kind of job.
 So we knew that the right approach was to turn to something that has been thoroughly battle-tested and is widely trusted.